 When the hreflang tags are applied, that German client would see the German page and if he clicks the link, he’d be redirected to the German version of the page instead of the English one.

-So we understand how it works, yet isn’t it the same as 301 redirects?
+So we understand how it works, and what benefits Magento multi language SEO, yet isn’t it the same as 301 redirects?

 No, it’s even better.

 Hreflang tags also prevent duplicate content issues that would very likely affect your SEO result.
 Especially if you want different prices in two countries for the same product within the same product pages.

 And don’t mistake hreflang tags with 301 or 302 redirects since it doesn’t redirect your website itself.

 The hreflang tags leave a signal to Google.
 And then, it’s Google that leads users to a suitable version of your store.

 And it’s all the same for Magento 2 websites if you get yourself a multi-language store.